mattsmith2000/Destiny-2-Discord/README.md

 ![Imgur3](https://i.imgur.com/UoWQe7k.png)

 The program will then start tracking your activities.
-It will print the most recent activities.
+Updates will appear in the box to let you know what the program is showing on your discord.